Matilda Browne – Female Impressionist

-Matilda Browne (1869-1947) was a successful artist in the early 20th century, but unfortunately, few people know her name or her art today.
+Matilda Browne (1869–1947) was a successful artist painting in the Impressionist style in the early 20th century, but unfortunately, only a few people know her name or her art today.

 Matilda Browne showed promising artistic talent early in her life.
-Growing up in Newark, New Jersey, she got an introduction to art by watching her neighbor, Hudson River School painter Thomas Moran.
+Growing up in Newark, New Jersey, she was introduced to art by watching her neighbor, a Hudson River School painter Thomas Moran.

 Her parents supported their budding young artist.
 She studied with many teachers, including Moran, Kate and Eleanor Greatorex (daughters of Eliza Pratt Greatorex), Carleton Wiggins, and Julian Dupré.
 Her mother took her to Europe for training while she was still quite young.
 And it paid off.
 Matilda Browne participated in her first major exhibition at the National Academy of Design when she was just 12 years old.